 You can learn about sports, crafts, science, trades, business, and future careers as you earn merit badges.
 There are more than 100 merit badges.
 Any Scout may earn any merit badge at any time.
 You don't need to have had rank advancement to be eligible.
 Use the links directly below to find help for a specific badge.

-Helps and Requirements for Boy Scout Merit Badges
+Helps and Requirements for Scouts BSA Merit Badges

 This checkoff list could be used by a scribe to keep track of which Scouts have earned which merit badges or could be used by an individual Scout.

 Scouts BSA is a program offered by the Boy Scouts of America for young men and women who are 11 years old (or 10 and earned the Arrow of Light) through 17.
 Find helps for the Scouts BSA program on this page.
 Or use the links directly below to find help for a specific rank or topic.

 Every situation is different.
 Whether you are new to Scouting or you have been involved for a while, sometimes it is helpful to get input from other Scouters.
 We are here to help each other.

 A Scout must earn a total of 21 merit badges to attain the rank of Eagle Scout.
 13 of these must be from the list below.
 The rest are electives which can be chosen by the Scout.